CRMTechnologies/crmtdigital.com/content/insights/template-automate-propagate-within-marketing-operations.md

 author = "Dan Petersen"
 banner_type = "none"
 date = 2021-02-17T23:00:00Z
 description = "Templating and automating are the two main not-so-secret weapons of Marketing Ops.
 They allow us to be more efficient, accurate and precise.
-Here are a few examples of how ans where to use templating and automation." heading = "" highlight_colour = "rgb(55, 26, 190)" image = "https://static.crmtechnologies.com/sites/default/files/Template-Propagate-Automate_Banner.jpg"
+Here are a few examples of how and where to use templating and automation." heading = "" highlight_colour = "rgb(55, 26, 190)" image = "https://static.crmtechnologies.com/sites/default/files/Template-Propagate-Automate_Banner.jpg"